dacrands/gatsby-blog/src/pages/10-7-18/index.md

 Here is [Github repo](https://github.com/dacrands/flask-blog-tutorial) for what we're building.

-This app is an extremely minimal Flask app.
+We'rea building a very minimal Flask app.
 We don't need a database, we just need a server to make requests to our API and pass JSON to our React/Redux app.
-Of course, there will be vulnerabilities in this app, but your API-key will be safe and others will take note of your effort to keep it secret (hopefully).
+There will be vulnerabilities in this app, but your API-key will be safe and others will take note of your effort to keep it secret (hopefully).

 If you're looking for an in-depth introduction to Flask, Miguel Ginberg's [Flask mega tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) is excellent.